 Describe the dress code in clear but general terms.

 Deciding which items of clothing are acceptable for summer work wear can waste your time and make your staff feel like their wardrobes are being micromanaged.
 Instead, look for broad yet clear ways to set the same standards.
 For example, instead of specifying “no shorts, culottes or miniskirts,” consider stating that clothing “must cover the legs.”

 Another way to do this is to consider why certain types of clothing are necessary on the job.
 For instance, if sandals are a safety hazard because they don’t provide adequate foot protection for your work sites, state that “shoes must cover the entire foot in order to protect workers.”

 Address workers’ concerns, and any violations of the new code, promptly and discreetly.
 Setting a dress code only to ignore it, or enforce it haphazardly, communicates to employees that either the dress code doesn’t matter, or it only applies arbitrarily – both of which can reduce motivation and engagement.
 Instead, take the time to think carefully through the new rules, communicate them clearly, and then enforce them consistently.

 Strengthen your team.

 If you’re evaluating your staffing needs for this summer, it isn’t too late to bring in new additions.
 At TERRA Staffing, our recruiters can help you find the talent you need this summer, whether it’s to expand your operations, tackle a specialized project or address a seasonal rush.
-Contact us today to learn more.
+Find one our branches today to learn more.